Buyeo: Relations with Chinese dynasties

 In the early 3rd century, Gongsun Du, a Chinese warlord in Liaodong, supported Buyeo to counter Xianbei in the north and Goguryeo in the east.
 After destroying the Gongsun family, the northern Chinese state of Cao Wei sent Guanqiu Jian to attack Goguryeo.
 Part of the expeditionary force led by Wang Qi, the Grand Administrator of the Xuantu Commandery, pursued the Guguryeo court eastward through Okjeo and into the lands of the Yilou.
 On their return journey they were welcomed as they passed through the land of Buyeo.
 It brought detailed information of the kingdom to China.

 In 285 the Murong tribe of the Xianbei, led by Murong Hui, invaded Buyeo, pushing King Uiryeo (依慮) to suicide, and forcing the relocation of the court to Okjeo.
 Considering its friendly relationship with the Jin Dynasty, Emperor Wu helped King Uira (依羅) revive Buyeo.
 According to accounts in the Zizhi Tongjian and the Book of Jin, the Murong attacked the Buyeo and forced the Buyeo to relocate several times in the 4th century.

-Goguryeo's attack sometime before 347 caused further decline.
+Goguryeo's attack sometime before 347 caused further decline (Note: According to the entry on Murong Huang's attack on Buyeo in 347, Buyeo's decline was attributed to Paekche.).
 Having lost its stronghold on the Ashi River (within modern Harbin), Buyeo moved southwestward to Nong'an.
-Around 347, Buyeo was attacked by Murong Huang of the Former Yan, and King Hyeon (玄) was captured.
+Around February 347, (Note: The Zizhi Tongjian dated Murong Huang's attack on Buyeo to the 1st month of the 3rd year of the Yonghe era of the reign of Emperor Mu of Jin; the month corresponds to 28 Jan to 26 Feb 347 in the Julian calendar.)
+Buyeo was attacked by Murong Huang of the Former Yan, and King Hyeon (玄) was captured.
 Originally, the Murong Xianbei created the Yan states, with five states emerging during the Sixteen Kingdoms period, and thus were able to do so.

-Fall
+Later period and demise

-According to Samguk sagi, in 504, the tribute emissary Yesilbu mentions that the gold of Buyeo could no longer be obtainable for tribute as Buyeo had been driven out by the Malgal and the Somna and absorbed into Baekje.
+According to the Samguk sagi, in 504, the tribute emissary Yesilbu mentions that the gold of Buyeo could no longer be obtainable for tribute as Buyeo had been driven out by the Malgal and the Somna and absorbed into Paekche.
 It is also shown that the Emperor Xuanwu of Northern Wei wished that Buyeo would regain its former glory.